Berkeley-CS61B/website-fa23/materials/proj/proj1b/index.md

 tests from Project 1A to be reusable in this project; don't be afraid to copy them over!

+### Suggestions

+- Try to get everything working for a fixed-size array first.
+This would be good point to start to familiarize yourself.
+- Once you are confident working solution for a fixed-size array, try resizing - consider having a helper method for it!
+- **DO NOT** modify `Deque` interface

 ### Submit to the Autograder

 Once you've written local tests and passed them, try submitting to the